webpack/webpack-dev-server/README.md

   --no-client-overlay-warnings              Negative 'client-overlay-warnings' option.
   --client-progress                         Prints compilation progress in percentage in the browser.
   --no-client-progress                      Negative 'client-progress' option.
-  --client-transport <value>                Allows to set custom transport to communicate with dev server.
+  --client-web-socket-transport <value>     Allows to set custom web socket transport to communicate with dev server.
   --client-web-socket-url <value>           Allows to specify URL to web socket server (useful when you're proxying dev server and client script does not always know where to connect to).
   --client-web-socket-url-hostname <value>  Tells clients connected to devServer to use the provided hostname.
   --client-web-socket-url-pathname <value>  Tells clients connected to devServer to use the provided path to connect.